sinarajabpour1998/gateway/README.md

     }

     // After add the Trait we can use this relations
+    $order->transaction; // get latest transaction from this order
     $order->transactions; // get the all transactions for this order
     $order->pendingTransactions; // get the pending transactions for this order
     $order->successfulTransactions; // get the successful transactions for this order